US Tax Tools

 Who is most likely to owe AMT?

 Taxpayers most likely to owe AMT include those with high state and local tax deductions, large numbers of dependents, significant income from incentive stock option exercises, or substantial miscellaneous deductions.
 The AMT most commonly affects taxpayers with incomes between $200,000 and $500,000 who live in high-tax states.
-The $10,000 SALT cap under current law has significantly reduced the number of taxpayers affected by AMT.
+The SALT cap (raised to $40,000 for 2025 by the One, Big, Beautiful Bill Act, from $10,000 previously) affects how many taxpayers are subject to AMT.

 What are AMT preference items?